manymoments/manymoments.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 Here’s the proof intuition: In any set of $f/2$ nodes, if all of these nodes receive $> f/2$ messages from honest nodes, then we have a protocol with $> (f/2)^2$ messages.
 So, if there exists a protocol sending fewer messages, there must exist one node, say node $p$, that receives $\leq f/2$ messages.
 Now imagine that all of the nodes sending messages to node $p$ (there can be at most $f/2$ of them) are corrupt.
 If these corrupt nodes do not send anything to node $p$, then it may output a value that is not the same as what other honest nodes output, thereby causing a consistency violation.

-Now let us formalize this intuition to ensure that the remaining honest nodes do not send a message to node $p$ to help p output the correct value.
+Now let us formalize this intuition to ensure that the remaining honest nodes do not send a message to node $p$ to help $p$ output the correct value.
 This may be possible, for instance, if node $p$ contacts all other nodes.
 We will prove the theorem by describing two worlds and using indistinguishability for all honest nodes.
 Here we go.

 **World 1:**